CalvinNeo/CFortranTranslator/README.md

 read/write a `IOStuff` is to read/write every element of `IOStuff` in order

 #### IOFormat
-``IOFormat{std::string formatter, int reversion_start}`
+`IOFormat{std::string formatter, int reversion_start}`

-`formatter` is generate from fortran's format `reversion_start` is a value computed by compiler, it shows index of char when the whole length of format is proceeded(ref.
+- `formatter` is generated from fortran's format

+- `reversion_start` is a value computed by compiler, it shows index of char when the whole length of format is proceeded(ref.
 10.3)

 #### IOLambda